k3rs3d/kdnsq/README.md

 # kDNSq - Kersed DNS Query

 A simple command-line DNS querying tool built in Rust.
-It utilizes `trust-dns-resolver` and `tokio` to perform asynchronous DNS queries.
+It utilizes `hickory-resolver` and `tokio` to perform asynchronous DNS queries.

 ## Features